Gackenbach

-Gackenbach is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Gackenbach is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.

 Geography

 Location

 Gackenbach lies in the Buchfinkenland in the southern Westerwald as well as in the geographical triangle between Koblenz, Limburg an der Lahn and Montabaur in the middle of the Nassau Nature Park.

 Constituent communities

 Dies

 Dies lies below Gackenbach in the Gelbach Valley.
 It has roughly 65 inhabitants and is in a pleasant setting on the Gelbach.
 It is in the Gelbachtal which is very famous for motor bikers during the summer.

 Kirchähr

-The constituent community of Kirchähr also lies in the Gelbach Valley and consists mainly of the Karlsheim Kirchähr, a youth and meeting centre of the Bishopric of Limburg with its own campground for tents on the other side of the Gelbach.
+The constituent municipality of Kirchähr also lies in the Gelbach Valley and consists mainly of the Karlsheim Kirchähr, a youth and meeting centre of the Bishopric of Limburg with its own campground for tents on the other side of the Gelbach.

 History

 In 1290, Gackenbach had its first documentary mention.